History of Cartoon Network: 1992–1997: Launch and Checkerboard era

 Initially, the channel aired a continuous schedule of classic cartoons, organized into themed blocks such as Down Wit' Droopy D (Droopy Dog shorts), The Tom and Jerry Show, Bugs and Daffy Tonight (Looney Tunes classics), Late Night Black and White (1930s black-and-white cartoons), and ToonHeads (similar-themed shorts with trivia).
 The majority of the classic animation that was shown on Cartoon Network no longer airs on a regular basis, but Tom and Jerry and Looney Tunes continued to air up until 2017.
 Cartoon Network also promoted various aspects of animation, such as supporting ASIFA-Hollywood and advocating for the preservation of animation history.
 They recruited animation historians like Jerry Beck to join their advisory board and showcased international animation, including Canadian animated shorts under the O Canada block, as well as independent student films from the ASIFA-East Animation Festival.

 A challenge for Cartoon Network was to overcome its low penetration of existing cable systems.
 When launched on October 1, 1992, the channel was only carried by 233 cable systems.
 To grow its audience, the network used package deals, offering access alongside sister channels TNT and TBS.
 By 1994, ratings increased significantly, and the channel ranked as the fifth most widely distributed U.S. cable network.
-Early on, first-run programming on Cartoon Network, including The Real Adventures of Jonny Quest, Cartoon Planet, SWAT Kats: The Radical Squadron, and 2 Stupid Dogs, also aired on TBS and TNT to increase exposure.
+Early on, Hanna-Barbera productions such as The Real Adventures of Jonny Quest, SWAT Kats: The Radical Squadron, and 2 Stupid Dogs, aired on the network, in addition to TBS and TNT to increase exposure.

-Cartoon Network's first exclusive original show was The Moxy Show, an animation anthology series first airing in 1993, used as an attempt to create a mascot for Cartoon Network.
-Its first produced series, Space Ghost Coast to Coast in 1994, that reused recycled Hanna-Barbera animation to parody a talk show, featuring live-action guests, often with niche or counterculture figures.
-This approach helped attract a young adult audience and expanded the network’s appeal beyond children.
-This marked one of the network's early instances of reviving a 'classic animated icon' in a new comedic context.
 The first international feed of Cartoon Network launched on April 30, 1993, in Latin America.
 Additional feeds followed across Europe and other regions on September 17, 1993, as part of Cartoon Network Europe, thus founding Cartoon Network Worldwide the following year, to further brand growth.

+Cartoon Network's first exclusive original show was The Moxy Show, an animation anthology series first airing in 1993, used as an attempt to create a network mascot.
+Its first produced series, Space Ghost Coast to Coast in 1994, is a parody of talk shows, featuring live-action guests interacting humorously with reused animation of Hanna-Barbera series.
+This approach helped attract a young adult audience and expanded the network's appeal beyond children, leading to the production of programming block Cartoon Planet for children with the same team.